Manage contacts to manage business!

 Better control of data

-When manual involvement is kept minimal, the accuracy of data collected has a higher.
+When manual involvement is kept to a minimal, data gathering accuracy is higher.
 Consequently, gaining better control over the customer data.
 For simpler retrieval, contacts can be categorized, recategorized, and tagged.
 Additionally, cloud-based storage is safer than keeping consumer data on local hardware.

 A rise in productivity